 This species is probably the antecedent of the Chicago Deep Dish Pan Pizza, and it is common in the kitchens of many Italian Americans descended from Southern Italy descent in the US.
 This one was made by an Italian-American Grandma, Theresa Tortorello of Elmhurst, IL.

 This is a stuffed pizza made by rolling out a round crust, covering half of it with a thick layer of your favorite toppings, folding it over, wetting the edges to help them stick together, crimping them, poking a few holes on top for steam to escape, and then baking.
 Beware, you can really burn your tongue on one of these babies.
-At right is a fine example from the famous Mystic Pizza (where they made the famous movie).
+Below is a fine example from the famous Mystic Pizza in Mystic, CT, (where they made the famous movie).
 I like their calzones much more than their regular pizzas, by the way.

 A variation on the theme is the panzerotto, panzerotti, panzarotti.
 Occasionally found in Italy, they seem to be catching on in the US.
 In Italy they may be a sweeter dough, and in some pizzerias in the US they are deep fried calzones.
 Sometimes they are indistinguishable from calzones.
 Then there is the stromboli, another stuffed dough, sometimes rolled, usually filled with sausage, and often ricotta cheese.
 Confused yet?

 There are several unique characteristics to Turkish and Armenian pide and lahmacun (a.k.a. lahmajun, lahmejun, lahmacun, lahmajoun).
 To begin with, there is usually sugar and oil in the dough, and often yogurt or milk.
 It is rolled thin and often formed into a long oblong shell.
 The edges of Turkish pide are folded inward to give it rigidity and to help hold in the fillings.
 It can then be glazed with oil, butter, milk, yogurt and water, or even egg.
 The result looks something like a canoe.